-Amsterdam, 4 April, 2020 – A new clinical guide by the European Menopause and Andropause Society (EMAS) published in the journal Maturitas provides an evidence-based approach to the menopausal symptom management in women with dyslipidemias (abnormal lipid levels), as well as to the management of dyslipidemias in postmenopausal women.
+Amsterdam, 4 April 2020 – A new clinical guide by the European Menopause and Andropause Society (EMAS) published in the journal Maturitas provides an evidence-based approach to menopausal symptom management in women with dyslipidemias (abnormal lipid levels), as well as to the management of dyslipidemias in postmenopausal women.

 Dyslipidemias are quite common disorders, constituting one of the major risk factors of cardiovascular disease

 worldwide.
 The term “dyslislipidemia” encompasses a wide range of disorders, such as high serum concentrations of low-density lipoprotein (LDL) cholesterol (LDL-C) and/or triglycerides and lipoprotein (a) [Lp(a)], as well as low concentrations of high-density lipoprotein (HDL) cholesterol (HDL-C), which is protective against cardiovascular disease.
 Dyslipidemias may be either inherited (primary) or acquired (secondary).
 The latter category includes secondary causes such as endocrinopathies (i.e. diabetes, hypothyroidism), chronic kidney disease, infections (human immunodeficiency virus), liver cirrhosis, alcohol abuse, smoking, and drugs.